frankhit2021/stu_system/README.md

 # Student Management System
 This is a simple web application using Java, HTML.
 ## 1. Environment
-- Operating System: Windows
+- Operating System: Windows 11
 - JDK version: amazon corretto 17
 - DataBase: PostgreSQL
-    (to connect your local database, you have to change the src\main\resources\jdbc.properties and fill your username and password)
+- Properties: you need to change the src\main\resources\jdbc.properties and fill your database name, username and password
-- IDE: IntelliJ IDEA (after 2021)
+- IDE: IntelliJ IDEA
 ## 2. Function
 - Course Selection
 - Score Query